Ofghanirre/fantasyRaceClassifier/README.md

 # Dataset

 The current DataSet can be found at [this location](https://drive.google.com/file/d/1ZuHrD7byW1HZlx7JtmTXWsDkz0Ksgi2E/view?usp=sharing) as a zip file

+*The Dataset consist of 66% midJourney generated images, and 33% google images's based queries*

 This project has been made for University Gustave Eiffel | IGM | M2 SIS | 2023-2024